blcksm1th1992/FALL2020CSC150Examples/README.md

 2.)
 BashIDE
       This is a script showing how to use variables and user input to create a simple "IDE" in bash to create custom executables from C files using the GCC tool.

+Note: Many of the Bash scripts have a linux_approved tag on them; this is due to writing enivroment differneces between windows and unix systems.
+When new lines are created windows uses \r whereas Linux uses \n.
+So the Linux_approved ones are files that have been converted from the windows \r writing.

 # C Examples:
 Currently this Folder contiains the following files:
 1.)
 Hobbit.c